Did you know that close to 60 million Americans have high blood pressure, but only about half of them know it?

-“Hypertension, also known as high blood pressure, often times has no symptoms at all, and it is a common misconception that high blood pressure is something that affects only those who are older or obese,” said Davis.
 “The reality is that while our blood pressure does increase a little with age, high blood pressure can happen to anyone regardless of their age, gender or weight and high blood pressure can lead to heart attacks, stroke or kidney failure.
-Checking blood pressures is our way of letting the community know that we care about them every day and not just when they have a health emergency,” said Davis.
+Checking blood pressures is our way of letting the community know that we care about them every day and not just when they have a health emergency,” Davis said.

 In addition to conducting blood pressure assessments, the Emergency Department team is prepared to share education on blood pressure screening, follow up, free BP monitoring cards and information for patients about the hospital’s primary care practices and other relevant services upon request.